 - Try not to dip below 10 calories/lb. of body weight.
 If you’re that low and you haven’t been losing body fat, chances are you have some metabolic damage and need to slowly raise your calories by 10% every couple of weeks.

 - I almost always have my clients cut out gluten, grains, and dairy for at least 30-60 days.
 Not only does it force them to get used to eating more meat and vegetables (which is always a good thing!), but after 30-60 days they can add those foods back in and see how they feel.
 Often times they find that foods containing gluten make them tired, bloated, constipated, or break out in hives/rashes.
 This isn’t always the case, but it’s quite common in my clients.
 If you don’t have any adverse reactions, then no harm, no foul.
 At least you learned something about your body and you probably ended up eating more veggies than you’ve eaten in a while! =)

 - Find a way of eating that you can live with.
-Whether it’s the Modified Warrior Nutrition protocol, 6 small meals a day, Eat Stop Eat, Leangains, IIFYM (if it fits your macros), 3 big squares a day, or a plan from Red Point Fitness, find something that feels doable and DO IT.
+Whether it’s 6 small meals a day, Eat Stop Eat, Leangains, IIFYM (if it fits your macros), 3 big squares a day, or something else, find something that feels doable and DO IT.
 An imperfect plan than you follow is much better than a perfect plan that is not adhered to.

 There you have it Monique!
 Nutrition tips for helping you achieve your abs, plus several other factors that may be holding you back!
 Hope this is helpful!